jotapea/frutalibre/README.md

-# FRUTA Libre, energía a tu alcance * REMEMBER FROM SCRATCH GITHUB*
+# FRUTA Libre, energía a tu alcance

 ---